What is the Difference Between Mediation and Arbitration?

 The Right to Modify or Appeal – If you and your spouse come to a divorce agreement as part of a mediation, that agreement cannot be formally appealed, but you may choose to take your divorce case to court if the terms are unreasonable.
 Arbitrations, however, are considered final decisions.
 Therefore, dependent on the terms of your agreement going into arbitration, you may not then take your case to court.
 Arbitration judgments may be eligible for an appeal on the same grounds that court judgments are able to be appealed.

 Arbitrators vs. Mediators – The role of an impartial arbitrator or mediator may be similar, but their authority and background can differ greatly.
 Arbitrators are uniquely trained to act in a similar fashion as a New Jersey judge.
 Mediators may be acting mediation attorneys or professional mediators, and have somewhat more flexibility when rendering recommendations.

 Contact our Divorce Mediation and Arbitration Attorneys Today

 At Jacobs Berger, our divorce mediation and arbitration attorneys understand that no two divorces are alike.
 For this and many other reasons, we offer several alternatives to litigation based divorce for our Morris County clients and across New Jersey.
 Our attorneys view each divorce case as a new opportunity to help build a solid foundation for our client and our client’s families moving forward into their new lives.

-If you or a loved one is considering using mediation or arbitration as a conflict resolution method within your divorce or other family law dispute, please contact us online or through our Morristown offices by calling (973) 710-4366 today for a confidential and comprehensive case assessment.
+If you or a loved one is considering using mediation or arbitration as a conflict resolution method within your divorce or other family law dispute, please contact us online or through our Morristown offices by calling (973) 447-3943 today for a strategic planning session.